-Lemon Blueberry Muffins
+Lemon Blueberry Muffins (Wholesome + One-Bowl)

-Lemon Blueberry Muffins with text overlay.
+Lemon Blueberry Muffins with fresh lemons.

 Ingredients

-• Lemon juice.
+• Lemons.
+Needed for both fresh lemon juice and zest.
 It's hard to beat fresh-squeezed citrus juice, but I've also been known to keep a bottle of real, all-natural lemon juice (AKA, the only ingredient is lemon juice) in my fridge for when I don't happen to have any fresh lemons on hand.
-In that case, I also leave out the zest but increase the lemon extract to ¾ teaspoon.

 How to Make Lemon Blueberry Muffins